mapbender/mapbender-documentation/en/development/requestresponse.rst

 Manager Workflow
 ****************

-Manager modules are plain Symfony2 controller classes.
+Manager modules are plain Symfony controller classes.
 To ensure their routes are prefixed with /manager - or whatever prefix is configured for the manager bundle - you should not use the Sensio\\FrameworkExtraBundle\\Configuration\\Route annotation, but the special FOM\\ManagerBundle\\Configuration\\Route annotation.